 Much more recently, Ferrero launched Kinder Joy eggs in the US, which were previously banned after being termed as a choking hazard.
 However, Ferrero modified the product and launched it again after FDA’s approval, bouncing back stronger than ever before.

-The Ferrero company also has a unique brand in their lineup that doesn't resemble their other traditional brands at all.
+The Ferrero company also has a unique brand in its lineup that doesn't resemble its other traditional brands at all.
 It is a breath mint brand that was launched in 1969 and went on to become one of the bestselling brands in the U.S. market.

 When Ferrero was launching their brands in the U.S., it didn't rely just on the popular Nutella brand or Kinder, one of the most famous chocolates in Europe, but rather it diversified and launched Tic Tac.
-The company introduced the breath mints line by marketing it as a brand that is 1 and a half calorie breath mint.
+The company introduced the breath mint line by marketing it as a brand that is 1 and a half-calorie breath mint.
 This was done to cater to the health craze that was prevalent in the 80s.

 Tic Tacs are sold in small transparent plastic boxes with a flip-action living hinged lid, differentiating it from products of other brands.
 The ease and style that it offers make it the foremost choice.

 To stay ahead of the competition and continue to amaze as well as attract people, Ferrero continues to launch new flavors such as blueberry and donuts.
 The strong, creative flavoring and sugar-free versions are a huge attraction.